 If you cannot attend but still want to bid, CLICK HERE to download and fill out our Auction Proxy Bid Form.
 All the directions on submitting will be included in this document.
 Please note: This experience regularly sells for over $2,000, so the minimum proxy bid which can be submitted is $1,500.
 Proxy bidders will be contacted shortly before an auction takes place to confirm details.

 Like any other position with the organization, hundreds of applications are received, but only a few are chosen for the job.

 To submit a nomination, applicants must be adults (21 and older).
 We also require that they qualify in the following ways:

 We do require that:

-Nominations for the 2015 season will be accepted exclusively through the online nomination form here beginning in February 2015.
+Nominations for the 2015 season are accepted exclusively through the online nomination form here until August 1st.